 • In some cases where an oligodendroglioma tumor is present, cognitive challenges occur.
 These challenges may include problems with concentration, complications with memory, and similar issues.

 • There are many cases where sufferers of this type of brain tumor will experience motor function complications.
-Examples include experiencing weakness and paralysis in the body, challenges with walking, issues with speaking, and similar types of issues.
+Examples include experiencing weakness and paralysis in the body, walking challenges, speaking issues, and similar types of issues.

-• Many may start to have mild to severe seizures that come as a direct result of the tumor that is growing in, on, or around the brain.
+• Many may start to have mild to severe seizures that directly result from the tumor that is growing in, on, or around the brain.

-• Problems with the bowels and even the bladder may be experienced when an individual suffers from this type of tumor.
+• Problems with the bowels and bladder may be experienced when an individual suffers from this type of tumor.

-There are many treatments that may be necessary to relieve an individual of the symptoms that they experience with this tumor type.
-Medical professionals typically determine the course of treatment by the grade that is associated with the tumor itself.
-For those with only a mild tumor with minimal symptoms, a surgery may be considered.
+Many treatments may be necessary to relieve an individual of the symptoms they experience with this tumor type.
+Medical professionals typically determine the course of treatment by the grade associated with the tumor itself.
+Surgery may be considered for those with only a benign tumor with minimal symptoms.

 Typically, the individual will be monitored after the surgery to determine if the tumor returns or makes an attempt to return and spread.
-For those that suffer from more serious complications as a result of their tumor, radiation may be required in order to ensure that the tumor does not return.
-Many individuals may also have to undergo chemotherapy sessions as a course of treatment after having a surgery for this type of tumor.
+For those who suffer from more serious complications due to their tumor, radiation may be required to ensure that the tumor does not return.
+Many individuals may also have to undergo chemotherapy sessions as a course of treatment after having surgery for this type of tumor.